 - You, your spouse, or your dependent child becomes eligible for Medicare or Medicaid

-- A judgement, decree, or court order requires a coverage change
+- A judgment, decree, or court order requires a coverage change

 - Commencement of or return from an unpaid leave of absence most status changes are easy to manage.